AidJobs/AidJobs/replit.md

 - Frontend proxies API requests to backend via Next.js rewrites
 - Search UI gracefully handles empty results (no demo data)
 - All interactive elements are keyboard-accessible with visible focus states
+- Database schema is idempotent and safe to apply multiple times